JLBeauchamp/rstudiotestrepo/README.md

 # rstudiotestrepo
-learning to connect rstudio to github\n
+learning to connect rstudio to github

-This is a line added from RStudio\n
+This is a line added from RStudio

-Here is another line in the readme file\n
+Here is another line in the readme file